California's wildfires are outpacing last year's record-breaking season

 California Governor Gavin Newsom has issued a regional state of emergency because of drought conditions.
 He also issued an executive order asking residents to voluntarily cut down on water usage by 15%.

-Current fires include the Beckwourth Complex Fire with more than 92,988 acres burned, the Lava Fire with at least 26,203 acres burned and the Salt Fire, which has thus far burned 12,650 acres.
+Current fires include the Beckwourth Complex Fire with more than 92,900 acres burned, the Lava Fire with at least 26,203 acres burned, and the Salt Fire, which has thus far burned 12,650 acres.
 The Bootleg fire, which is currently the largest in the county, has burned more than 201,000 acres in Oregon and has also affected Northern California, threatening the state's entire energy grid.

-Under excessive heat warnings, the National Weather Service advises people to stay hydrated, stay out of the sun, wear lightweight and loose fitting clothing and to know the signs and symptoms of heat exhaustion and heat stroke.
+Under excessive heat warnings, the National Weather Service advises people to stay hydrated, stay out of the sun, wear lightweight and loose-fitting clothing, and know the signs and symptoms of heat exhaustion and heatstroke.
 Amid the wildfires, the California Independent System Operator has issued "flex alerts" to residents, urging residents in the state to conserve as much electricity as possible during peak hours.
-CAL FIRE advises residents to create wildfire action plans to be prepared for potential evacuations.
+Fire officials advised residents to create wildfire action plans to be prepared for potential evacuations.